wonsunahn/CS1632_Spring2024/deliverables/3/README.md

 mvn test
 ```

-Make sure all tests pass by looking at the results (the tests that should pass,
+Make sure all tests pass by looking at the results (except for those that test
-not the ones that uncover defects of course :).
-If there are any failures,
+defects, which should fail of course).
+If there are any failures, slightly
-slightly touch up the D3Test.java Selenium tests to make them pass.
-Refer to
+touch up the D3Test.java Selenium tests to make them pass.
+Refer to the
-the Exercise 3 troubleshooting guide:
+Exercise 3 troubleshooting guide:

 https://github.com/wonsunahn/CS1632_Spring2024/blob/main/exercises/3/README.md#tips-for-junit--selenium-problem-solving